zabroc/DoctrineAuditBundle/README.md

 **Warning:** disabling audit logging for an entity will make its audit logs incomplete/partial (no change applied to specified entity is logged in the relevant audit table while audit logging is disabled for that entity).

-To disable auditing for an entity, you first have to inject the `dh_doctrine_audit.configuration` service in your class, then use:
+To disable auditing for an entity, you first have to inject the `with_alex_doctrine_audit.configuration` service in your class, then use:

 ````php
 $auditConfiguration->disableAuditFor(MyAuditedEntity1::class);